Roof Deductible - Did You Know?

 CHOOSE A ROOFER YOU TRUST

-At Premier, we believe that honesty and transparency with our customers and insurance carrier partners is paramount to long-term stability and for the health of the industry in general.
+At Premier, we believe that honesty and transparency with our customers and insurance carrier partners are paramount to long-term stability and the health of the industry in general.
 It is important for all participants in the insurance claim process to work together in good faith to ensure healthy relationships in the industry, and frankly, to keep our customers out of trouble.
-Click the links below to check your local statutes and regulations to understand all of the implications of a contractor who offers to pay, waive, or discount your deductible.
+Check your local statutes and regulations below to understand all of the implications of a contractor who offers to pay, waive, or discount your deductible.